prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 ./scripts/buildPrebidMobile.sh
 ```

-to output the PrebidMobileForDFP and PrebidMobileForMoPub frameworks.
+to output the PrebidMobile.framework.

 ## Ad Unit Setup for iOS
 {:.no_toc}

 Register Prebid Mobile ad units as early as possible in the application's lifecycle.
+Each ad unit has an `adUnitId` which is an arbitrary unique identifier of the developer's choice.

 We recommend doing this in the `didFinishLaunchingWithOptions` method in `AppDelegate.m` using the following steps as shown in the code sample below:

 1. Create the ad units with ad unit ids and add sizes for banner ad units
 2. Add a server side configuration for each ad unit to Prebid Server Adapter
 3. Set targeting parameters for the ad units (Optional)
 4. Register the ad units with the adapter to start bid fetching process

 Embed the ad unit registration in a try-catch block to catch all the exceptions (if any) thrown by the SDK.